avatar42/ResumeBuilder/README.md

    - Would you like to generate code coverage for Cypress tests? **[Experimental] Yes**

 3. npm audit fix
 4. Fix missing **browser-sync-client/dist/index.min.js** by copying **browser-sync-client/dist/index.js** to it.
+5. Model your entities with JDL Studio and download the resulting jhipster-jdl.jdl file
+   - Make sure options in **application config** of the idl match the option taken above from above
+6. Generate your entities with **jhipster jdl jhipster-jdl.jdl**.
+Take the 'a' option to overwrite files
+7. Compare package.json to the version before the above step and add back in any lost dependencies.

 ## Project Structure